 Pay by: Sponsoring organisation

-A third party (such as an employer) who is paying either all or part of your fees and agrees to be invoiced for fees should complete one of these forms: UK sponsorship agreement form or non-UK sponsorship agreement form.
+A third party (such as an employer) who is paying either all or part of your fees and agrees to be invoiced for fees should complete a Sponsorship Agreement Form.
 This must be done prior to registering online.
 You will receive notification by email confirming when your sponsorship agreement has been confirmed and you are able to register online.

 Your sponsor must sign the sponsorship agreement form.
 You cannot sign it yourself unless you are a sole trader, in which case confirmation of your status is required on your business’s headed paper.